yieldbot/adi/README.md

 `adi`, rhyming with 'hardy' stands for the acronym (a) (d)atomic (i)nterface.

-The concept is simple. `adi` is a Document Database onto Grafted on Datomic.
+The concept is simple. `adi` is a Document Database onto grafted on Datomic.
 It makes use of a map/object notation to interface with a Logical Query Engine.

 Datomic began something brand new for data, and `adi` leverages that incredible flexiblility with a syntax that is simple to understand.
 It converts flat, record-like arrays to tree-like objects and back again so that the user can interface with datomic the way datomic was designed to do.